chazeon/revtex2docx/README.md

 This repo includes wrapper scripts (currently implemented in [`just`][1] script) and [`pandoc` filters][2] to convert LaTeX files written (especially, in the RevTeX format) to docx files.
 In addition to `pandoc`'s built-in features, the filters and wrapper scripts are designed to handle the following:

 * Cross-reference numbering for equations, figures, tables and titles: this is achieved by reading the `.aux` files generated at LaTeX compile time.
+* Include author blocks (author and affiliations) in the title page.
+* Include the equation numbers.
 * Replacing unsupported LaTeX commands with their supported equivalents.

 ## Usage